aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/features.md

 ## Function `change_feature_flags_for_next_epoch`

-Function to enable and disable features.
+Enable and disable features *for the next epoch*.
+The changes will be effective until the next epoch, which can be triggered manually by calling <code>aptos_governance::reconfigure()</code>, or automatically when the current epoch expires.

 Can only be called by a signer of @std.

 <pre><code><b>public</b> <b>fun</b> <a href="features.md#0x1_features_change_feature_flags_for_next_epoch">change_feature_flags_for_next_epoch</a>(framework: &<a href="signer.md#0x1_signer">signer</a>, enable: <a href="vector.md#0x1_vector">vector</a>&lt;u64&gt;, disable: <a href="vector.md#0x1_vector">vector</a>&lt;u64&gt;)